Núrio Fortuna: Belgium

-In the summer of 2017, Fortuna signed a three-year contract with R. Charleroi S.C. with a two-year option.
-He scored his first goal in the Belgian First Division A on 4 May 2019, in the 2–0 home defeat of Sint-Truidense VV.
+In the summer of 2017, Fortuna signed a three-year contract with Royal Charleroi S.C. with a two-year option.
+He scored his first goal in the Belgian Pro League on 4 May 2019, in the 2–0 home defeat of Sint-Truidense VV.

 Fortuna joined K.A.A.
 Gent of the same country and league on 25 June 2020, for a fee of €6 million.
+He contributed four appearances in the 2021–22 edition of the Belgian Cup; this included an injury-time one in the penalty shoot-out win over R.S.C.
+Anderlecht in the final.

+On 3 February 2025, Fortuna was loaned to USL Dunkerque of French Ligue 2 until the end of the season.

 International career

 In September 2015, shortly after having received his Portuguese passport, Fortuna was called by Portugal under-21 manager Rui Jorge for a 2017 UEFA European Championship qualifier against Albania.
 He never played any matches for the country at that or any other level, however.

 Fortuna won his first cap for Angola on 6 September 2019, featuring the entire 1−0 away win over Gambia for the 2022 FIFA World Cup qualifying stage.
+He scored his first goal on 10 January 2024, closing the 3−0 friendly victory against Bahrain in Dubai.